 - And we also re-position the questions you ask so that they’re more about whether your prospects are a good fit and less about trying to uncover their pain.

 - I’ll even show you how to help people overcome their own objections without ever getting defensive and tweak your pre-qualification process so that you’re getting better prospects on your calls in the first place.

 - You’ll walk away with a custom plan for your sales calls that fits your personality, audience and product like a glove and consistently gets 5-8 people out of 10 saying “yes” to working with you.

 As an added bonus you will no longer dread sales calls or find them draining and you can hand off the custom framework we create to someone else and expect the same results!

-If interested in my mentorship, just shoot me a PM for a quick chat to see if it’s a fit for you
+If interested in my mentorship, please book a call and we can discuss the details to make sure it’s a fit for you 🙂